ietf-wg-acme/acme/README.md

 Occasionally, you will want to submit versions of your draft to the official IETF repository.
 The following process makes this easy.

 Make a submission version of your draft.
 The makefile uses git tags to work out what version to create.
+It looks for the last version number you have tagged the draft with and calculates the next version.
+When there are no tags, it generates a `-00` version.

 ```sh
 $ make submit